carolynlangton/check-assignments/README.md

 * `id` (required) is the key to persist the progress for the task.
 Must be unique within an assignment.
 * `description` (required) is the description shown to the user.
 * `checkable` (optional - defaults to `"true"`) specifies if the task should be check-able.
 * `progressPoints` (optional - defaults to `1`) specifies the weight of the task within the progress for the assignment.
+* `icon` (optional) is where the icon is specified.
+Icons use [Font Awesome](http://fontawesome.io/icons/) icons.
+Specify the [Font Awesome](http://fontawesome.io/icons/) icon name for the icon you wish to display.
 * `items` (optional) is where items are specified.
 * `tasks` (optional) is where subtasks are specified.